 For younger toddlers, a pack ‘n play is always a solid idea.
 Many hotels (and even some Airbnbs) offer them so they are easy to find.

 Just be sure to mention you need one ahead of time, as they have a limited number available.
-And be sure to bring along a mattress pad.
+And be sure to bring along a mattress pad (see above for more info this and renting/buying an inexpensive pack n’ play for travel).

-For older children who have outgrown the pack n’ play, I have some other excellent options.
+For older children who have outgrown the pack n’ play, I have some other excellent toddler sleep arrangement vacation options.

-My son loves this inflatable air mattress.
-It’s toddler sized so it doesn’t take up a huge amount of room (or take forever to inflate).
+In my opinion, the best toddler travel bed is this inflatable toddler air mattress.
+It’s child-sized so it doesn’t take up a huge amount of room (or take forever to inflate).

 The removable center mattress fits a standard crib sheet.
 The rim around the center area prevents them from rolling out.
 I also find it the perfect height to prevent them from getting out unnecessarily as well.

-This is another thing we use all the time for travel.
-It’s a bumper that you put under sheets in a bed to prevent the child from rolling out.
+Another thing we use all the time for travel is this bumper.
+It easily fits under the sheets in a regular bed to prevent the child from rolling out.

 It’s great because it rolls up very tightly so it doesn’t take up much room when packed.
-You can easily convert any bed into a toddler-safe bed and not have to worry about them falling out in the middle of the night.
+You can easily and instantly convert any bed into the world’s best toddler travel bed and not have to worry about them falling out in the middle of the night.

-MONTHS before the vacation we always tell our kids what we’re planning to get them excited for the upcoming trip.
+When I play my trip, MONTHS before the family vacation with toddlers we always tell our kids what we’re planning to get them excited.

-We talk in advance about how they can pack some of their toys (usually one big item and a few smaller ones).
-We discuss countless times which ones they’re going to bring (and it changes at least daily).
+They talk about how they can pack some of their toys (usually one big item and a few smaller ones).
+We discuss countless times which ones they’re going to bring (and it changes at least daily with all the excitement).

 Then we also talk a lot about the exciting things to see, do, and try in the travel destination.
 For example, we’re planning a trip to Scotland this Spring so we’ve been talking a lot about … and reading this book about a cute little Loch Ness monster that grows up as a tadpole: